bytex-solutions/snamp/docs/main.md

 * [Install SNAMP license](install-license.md) - how to install SNAMP license if you have purchased subscription

 ## Examples
-* [Step-by-step guide](examples/complete-example.md) of SNAMP installation and configuration.
-The real-life example shows how to setup JMX-to-HTTP, JMX-to-SNMP, cmdline-to-HTTP, cmdline-to-SNMP bridges in the single SNAMP instance.
+* [Step-by-step guide](examples/complete-example.md) for SNAMP installation and configuration.
+Real-life example shows how to setup JMX-to-HTTP, JMX-to-SNMP, cmdline-to-HTTP, cmdline-to-SNMP bridges within a single SNAMP instance.